Month: February 2025

 Sadly, as explained above, most lifeboats left the ship with few onboard and most of these were first-class women and men, and crew.
 Because, though chivalry was active, class was the dominating decider of who survived.

 Third-class women and children had a slim chance of making it on deck, to even try for a lifeboat.
 There were no lifeboats for third class at all.
-Their access to higher decks was also restricted to avoid mass panic, so the captain maintained, but really it was all about class.
-This is well portrayed in James Cameron’s blockbuster, Titanic (1998)
+The rules of the ship restricted third class passengers access to higher decks.
+This was to avoid mass panic, so the captain maintained, but really it was all about class.
+James Cameron’s blockbuster, Titanic (1998) portrays this well.

 Class and women survivors

-The first-class women included the likes of eighteen-year-old Lady Madeleine Astor, the young and pregnant wife of John Jacob Astor, the richest man onboard the ship and Lady Duff Gordon.
-Sir Cosmo Duff Gordon bribed his way onto a boat and like Bruce Ismay suffered lifelong disgrace, due to his cowardice and lack of chivalry.
+The first-class women included the likes of eighteen-year-old Lady Madeleine Astor, the young and pregnant wife of John Jacob Astor.
+He was the richest man onboard the ship and unlike some first-class men, behaved admirably.
+Wealthy Sir and Lady Duff Gordon bribed their way onto a boat and like Bruce Ismay suffered lifelong disgrace.

 Rumors abounded that these well-off individuals refused to row back to save others, when the ship finally descended to the icy depths of the Atlantic.
 The ‘unsinkable Molly Brown’ a nouveau riche society woman tried to influence her fellow passengers in lifeboat 6 to return to help those in the sea.